 Check out our series on how to attract birds to your backyard.
 We have a large amount of video advice and help for all levels of bird watcher! more»

-A: Black Oil Sunflower Seed is the most popular bird seed.
-It is much smaller than the traditional sunflower seed.
-It is best for those birds with smaller bills, such as the sparrow, junco and goldfinch.
+A. Black Oil Sunflower Seed is the most popular bird seed.
+It is much smaller than the traditional sunflower seed and best for those birds with smaller bills, such as the sparrow, junco and goldfinch.
 This seed is accepted by the greatest variety of birds.

 Remove all old seed.